German leader's stance on Russia looms over 1st visit to US | Politics

 German leader's stance on Russia looms over 1st visit to US

-German Chancellor Olaf Scholz is flying to Washington this week on a mission to reassure Americans that his country stands alongside the United States and other NATO partners in opposing any Russian aggression against Ukraine.Scholz has said that Moscow would pay a high price in the event of an attack, but his governments refusal to supply lethal weapons to Ukraine, bolster its troop presence in eastern Europe or spell out which sanctions it would support against Russia has drawn criticism abroad and at home.The Germans are right now missing in action.
+German Chancellor Olaf Scholz set off Sunday for Washington seeking to reassure Americans that his country stands alongside the United States and other NATO partners in opposing any Russian aggression against Ukraine.Scholz has said that Moscow would pay a high price in the event of an attack, but his governments refusal to supply lethal weapons to Ukraine, bolster Germanys troop presence in Eastern Europe or spell out which sanctions it would support against Russia has drawn criticism abroad and at home.The Germans are right now missing in action.

 - Country: